dynamist/subgit/README.md

 ## Usage

+Subgit installs a `subgit` command.
+For the Git afficinados there is a Git [subcommand](https://github.com/topics/git-subcommand) which allows accessing Subgit by running `git sub [...]`.

 ### !!WARNING!!

 Subgit do not leave any guarantees that it will NOT MODIFY or THROW AWAY any local changes or modifications done to the git repo that it checks out and handles.
 Subgit is `NOT` in any way capable of commiting any changes or pushing any changes to your git remotes.
 This tool is only intended to be able to pull in and together a set of other git repos into one folder.

-In addition to `subgit`, you will also get an legacy alias `sgit` command.

-In the future there will also be support for integrating this tool directly into git by running `git sub [...]`.
-This makes it more transparent to use with any other git command.

 ### Quickstart